grafana/tempo/docs/tempo/website/grafana-agent/span-metrics.md

 You get out-of-the-box metrics from your tracing pipeline.

 Even if you already have metrics, span metrics can provide in-depth monitoring of your system.
-The generated metrics will show application level insight into your monitoring.
+The generated metrics will show application level insight into your monitoring, as far as tracing gets propagated through your applications.
-For instance, if your tracing propagates down to an application’s persistence, your span metrics do too!